AHaSSaN07/spring-boot-micro-services-udemy/README.md

 # spring-boot-micro-services-udemy
-this repo contains sample code and exercised for udemy's spring boot microservices
+this repo contains sample code and exercises for udemy's spring boot microservices